Full Attention Please!

 My father-in-law always gave our family a perfect example of whole-body listening.
 It was a natural extension of his interaction with people, and I know he must have been a beloved boss.

 Early on I discovered this trait of his.
 As a busy corporate executive, he often brought his briefcase home.
-When he set up his work in the formal living room, it was a signal to the family that Dad needed to focus for awhile on business.
+When he set up his work in the formal living room, it was a signal to the family that Dad needed to focus for a while on business.

-When I visited my future husband’s family the first time, I didn’t know the expectation of giving his father a quiet time.
+When I visited my future husband’s family the first time, I didn’t know this expectation of giving his father a quiet time.
 I walked into his work area and asked him a question.
 I don’t remember what the question was, but I’ll never forget his reaction.
 He put down the paper he was reading and fully engaged in a brief conversation with me.
 There was no indication I had interrupted him or that I was a distraction from something more important.

 I saw my father-in-law in action with family and friends for many years until he died.
 He gave our three children and all their cousins the same whole-body attention no matter what concerns or news they brought to him.
 He treated everyone he met with that same “I’m interested in you” manner.